 - Getting buy-in from business stakeholders can be challenging because they do not understand what went in to the project; they only see the results.
 Having tools, graphs and visuals which show the data used, how models performed, which variables in the data were most impactful, and other statistics help business stakeholders to understand how a result was achieved.
 All of this supporting data helps demystify AI project results and increases buy-in from the business.

 - Explainability to regulators is key for banks.
 Being able to reproduce and show all of the steps, data, and results from a project allow regulators to easily see understand every aspect of a project and the results.

-HR: Lots are doing AI proofs of concept (POCs) with new, disruptive teams within banks (data innovation labs, ML CoE’s, Digital Transformation team, etc.).
-But not as many are pushing their work into production to see the real business value (this seems to be improving, but it is still a challenge).
+HR: Lots are doing AI proofs of concept (POCs) with new, disruptive teams within banks (data innovation labs, ML CoE’s, Digital Transformation teams, etc.).
+Not as many are pushing their work into production to see the real business value (this seems to be improving, but it is still a challenge).
 I think this comes down to a few reasons:

 - Not always having a business use case from the offset.

 - Not being able to tie back the results to actual monetary value.

 - Not having the right technology that allows for operationalization of the work, monitoring, reiteration, and then adaption accordingly to get the best results.

 LH: What are the use cases for AI and machine learning in banking that you personally are most excited about?

 JM: I am most excited to see areas of financial institutions which historically were not very data driven starting to look at alternative data to enhance their business.
 For example, investment banking traditionally focused on financial statements for their analysis, along with some market data points.
 I am speaking to more and more investment banking groups that want to leverage alternative data to drive M&A target analysis, comparable company analysis, and much more to better service their clients.
 Early adopters in I-banking who incorporate advanced analytics into their client pitches will definitely stand out from their competition.